Francisco Conceição: Return to Porto

-2024–2025: Loan to Juventus
+Juventus

 On 27 August 2024, Conceição joined Serie A club Juventus on a season-long loan for €7 million, plus €3 million in add-ons, if Juventus qualifies to the 2025–26 UEFA Champions League.
 Both clubs also drafted a gentlemen's agreement, where Juventus would have the priority to trigger his €30 million release clause in June 2025.
 He was given the number 7 shirt, left vacant since the exit of Federico Chiesa the same month and previously worn by national team teammate Cristiano Ronaldo.

 He made his debut for the club on 1 September, as a substitute in a 0–0 league draw against Roma.
 After missing the next matches due to an hamstring injury he suffered in training, Conceição made his return from injury on 28 September, scoring his first goal for the club in a 3–0 league win against Genoa.
 On 2 October, he came on as a 12th-minute substitute, with his team being down to ten players, he assisted the equalizer and scored a last-minute winner in Juventus's 3–2 comeback victory at away to RB Leipzig in the Champions League league phase.
-On 18 June 2025, he scored a brace against Al-Ain FC in Juventus' opening match of the FIFA Club World Cup.
+On 18 June 2025, he scored a brace in a 5–0 win against Al-Ain in Juventus' opening match of the FIFA Club World Cup.

-Juventus

 On 22 July 2025, Juventus announced permanent signing of Conceição from Porto on a five-year deal worth €30.4 million, plus €1.6 million in potential bonuses.